dholm/cert-manager-webhook-joker/README.md

  * helm (>= v3.0.0) [](https://helm.sh/docs/intro/install/)

 At joker.com you need to enable Dynamic DNS to get credentials for API access.
 You can find the documentation [here](https://joker.com/faq/content/6/496/en/let_s-encrypt-support.html).

+__ATTENTION__: This webhook doesn't work under ARM (e.g. K3s) because some of the dependencies might have an error.

 ## Installation
  1. Create a Kubernetes secret which will hold your joker DynDNS authentication credentials: